 '''

 n_valid = 10

 validation_points = lhd.sample(n_valid)

 validation_output = np.array([simulator(p) for p in validation_points])

-predictions = gp.predict(validation_points)
+mean, var, = gp.predict(validation_points)

-print_results(validation_points, predictions.mean)

 '''

 predictions is an object containing the mean and uncertainty (variance) of the predictions.
-A GP assumes that the outputs follow a Normal Distribution, so we can perform validation by asking how many of our validation points mean estimates are within 2 standard deviations of the true value.
-Usually for this example this is about 8/10, so not quite as we would expect if it were perfectly recreating the function.
+A GP assumes that the outputs follow a Normal Distribution, so we can perform validation by asking how many of our validation points mean estimates are within 2 standard deviations of the true value by computing the standard errors of the emulator predictions on the validation points. mogp_emulator contains a number of methods of automatically validating an emulator given some validation points, including computing standard errors (see the validation documentation for more details).
+Usually for this example we would expect about 8/10 to be within 2 standard devations, so not quite as we would expect if it were perfectly recreating the function.
 However, we will see that this still is good enough in most cases for the task at hand.